kfemelue/breast_cancer_diagnosis/README.md

 ## Limitations
 Source dataset only consists of 569 samples (212 malignant cells, 357 Benign cells), and a large dimensionality of 30.
 The approach can be refined by selecting most relevant dimensions to train the classifier model, and by training on a larger more balanced dataset.
+Currently all provided dimensions are used as features, but feature selection can be refined.

 The "kitchen sink" GridSearch will take considerably longer with a larger dataset.